-- Measurement device settings-You can use an ES-1000 or ES-2000 measuring device to define a 100% colorant and gradients, or to measure the white point of a media. - Light conditions-Define how spectrophotometric values are converted to Lab. - Select a light (illuminant) source: D-50 (horizon light), D-65 (artificial daylight at noon) and C (daylight). - Select an observer angle: Two degrees is the default setting, but the larger viewing angle of ten degrees is sometimes used in the packaging or textile industry. - Monitor profile-You can select a monitor profile that is provided with the operating system, or a custom monitor profile.
+- Measurement device settings-You can use an ES-1000, an ES-2000, or an ES-3000 measuring device to define a 100% colorant and gradients, or to measure the white point of a media.
+You can also use the X-Rite i1Pro3, X-Rite i1Pro3 Plus, and Konica Minolta MYIRO-1 measuring devices. - Light conditions-Define how spectrophotometric values are converted to Lab. - Select a light (illuminant) source: D-50 (horizon light), D-65 (artificial daylight at noon) and C (daylight). - Select an observer angle: Two degrees is the default setting, but the larger viewing angle of ten degrees is sometimes used in the packaging or textile industry. - Monitor profile-You can select a monitor profile that is provided with the operating system, or a custom monitor profile.